wesselb/stheno/doc/readme.rst

        >>> reversed(Linear())
        Reversed(Linear())

--  Extract terms and factors from sum and product respectively of *means and kernels*.
+-  Extract terms and factors from sums and products respectively of *kernels and means*.

    Example: